 When the first oral contraceptive, Enovid, was approved by the FDA in 1960, you’d think it would have signaled the onset of a sexual revolution.
 But only married or engaged women were allowed prescriptions for the pill.
 Single women were denied access, and often resorted to passing around prescriptions or surreptitiously borrowing wedding rings in order to enjoy the same rights as married women.

-The general consensus being, at the time, that married women were sexually active and more likely to start families, and so their right to birth control wasn’t questioned.
+The general consensus being, at the time, that married women were sexually active and more likely to start families, and so her right to birth control wasn’t questioned.
 A single woman, however, shouldn’t be sexually active if she isn’t married and certainly shouldn’t be planning to have a child alone.
 So why should she need a prescription for a convenient, safe, effective method of birth control?
 For single women, the IUD was a less than ideal choice, as copper IUD’s came under fire for their risks of blood loss and intense cramping.

 Prior to the new millennia, a woman’s doctor, quite often a man, was the single source for prescribed birth control.
 Today’s women have many options for obtaining contraceptives of all types from the mini pill to the patch.
 As women’s rights have evolved, so has the need to hear them out on issues such as their reproductive health.
 It shouldn’t take 20 years following a drug’s approval for all women, married or otherwise, to have a right to access it.